 Looking for another low-carb pantry essential?
 Try our blue spirulina smoothie or message us via Contact Us for substitution tips!

-Conclusion: Healthy, Crunchy, and Worth Every Bite
+Healthy, Crunchy, and Worth Every Bite

 If you’re craving something crunchy, satisfying, and truly nourishing, this hemp granola recipe deserves a place in your kitchen.
 With every handful, you’re fueling your body with fiber, omega‑3s, and plant-based protein without the grains, gluten, or refined sugars.